 The principal social role of philosophy (literally “friendship with wisdom”) is to interpret, critique, and redirect the beliefs, values, and prejudices of one’s time and place.
-It is a privilege and delight to join students in such reflections in the context of Green Mountain College’s lively sustainability mission.
+For 17 years, it has been my great privilege, delight, and honor to join students in such reflections in the context of Green Mountain College’s lovely community and lively sustainability mission.

 Professor Steven Fesmire’s primary interests include ethics (theoretical and practical, including environmental and animal ethics), environmental philosophy, the history of American philosophy (including Henry David Thoreau, Ralph Waldo Emerson, and pragmatists such as William James, Jane Addams, and John Dewey), social and political philosophy, and theories of imagination and metaphor.

-Professor Fesmire’s Howard E. Woodin ES Colloquium Series lecture at Middlebury College (recorded November 2017) can be watched on Vimeo here.
 A May 2017 public philosophy contribution to The Conversation and Huffington Post on the topic of moral fundamentalism, ethics, and Jane Addams can be read here.
 Professor Fesmire is currently developing these insights into a book manuscript titled Beyond Moral Fundamentalism: Pluralistic Imagination in Ethics and Education.
-A number of his other publications can be read here.

 In addition to an interdisciplinary background in Environmental Studies, my disciplinary specializations include the American philosophical tradition, moral philosophy (including theoretical and practical ethics), and theories of metaphor and imagination.
 My book John Dewey and Moral Imagination: Pragmatism in Ethics (Indiana University Press, 2003) focused on developing a philosophical psychology of wise deliberation.
 I took, and continue to take, a distinctly pragmatic approach to ethics, aesthetics, politics, moral education, and moral conduct.
 Highlights of the book included an extended analysis of jazz improvisation as a metaphor for social intelligence and democratic imagination.